NickMeim/FattyLiverModeling/modeling/README.md

 5. CrossValidationProcess.R: The script that performs all cross-fold validation and evaluation tests.
 6. calculate_pairwise_GSEA_distances.R: Code to calculate all pairswise GSEA-based distances on the hallmark, TFs, KEGGS and GO Terms levels.
 7. distance_scores.R: The function used to calculate GSEA-based distance between to list of molecular signatures.
-8. Validate the performance in predicting fibrosis and NAS in two external clinical datasets, using the extra basis found with the Govaere clinical dataset and the Kostrzewski MPS liver model.
+8. InterClinicalValidation.R: Validate the performance in predicting fibrosis and NAS in two external clinical datasets, using the extra basis found with the Govaere clinical dataset and the Kostrzewski MPS liver model.
 9. L1000_pertubation_identification.R: Identify potential perturbations from the L1000 dataset.
+10. MLBenchmarksOfNasFibrosis.py: Python script to bechmark the performance of multiple other linear and non-linear ML models, as well as the loss of performance when backprojecting and the retrieval of performance when using the identified extra basis.
+11. multipleMLmodelsEval.R: R script to load the results of the previous script and visualize them.